mattrajca/DAVKit/README.markdown

 To get started, include the DAVKit framework in your Mac OS X application target per usual.
 To use DAVKit on iPhone, copy the contents of the Sources directory into your own project.

-All of the WebDAV requests are sent using the `DAVSession` class.
-Initialize `DAVSession` like so:
+WebDAV requests are sent using the `DAVSession` class.
+Initialize `DAVSession` with a set of credentials and a root URL:

-	DAVCredentials *creds = [DAVCredentials credentialsWithUsername:@"USER"
+	DAVCredentials *credentials = [DAVCredentials credentialsWithUsername:@"USER"
 																 password:@"PASS"];

-	NSString *root = @"http://idisk.me.com/matt.rajca"; // don't include the trailing / (slash)
+	NSString *root = @"http://idisk.me.com/steve"; // don't include the trailing / (slash)

 	DAVSession *session = [[DAVSession alloc] initWithRootURL:root
-												  credentials:creds];
+												  credentials:credentials];

 `DAVSession` acts like a queue, limiting the number of requests it can process at any point in time.
 The default is `2`.
-To enqueue a new WebDAV request, instantiate one of the subclasses of `DAVRequest`, and pass it to `DAVSession` as shown below:
+To enqueue a new WebDAV request, instantiate one of the subclasses of `DAVRequest` and pass it to `DAVSession` as shown below:

 	[session enqueueRequest:subclassOfDAVRequest];